 Your username is your email address that you used to register or set-up your account on the portal.
 You can reset your password by going into the portal login page and clicking on the 'Forgot your password' link.

 I am having trouble logging into my portal account – I am getting an error message that says my username or password is not valid?

 Please check that the username you are entering is your email address that you used to register on the portal.
 You can reset your password by following the prompt on the login page.

 Your organisation will get instructions on the process once the grant has been accepted.

 Once the organisation’s application has been approved, they will be notified.
 The contact for the organisation will need to accept or decline your grant.
 Once it is accepted, an invoice will need to be uploaded.
-We will pay your organisation as soon as practicable to your nominated bank account.

 I have tried to upload an invoice using the browse system in the portal as instructed but when I submit it comes up with an error message.
 I have emailed it to Te Pou.
 Will you be able to accept it?